 There are two primary differences between junior and senior negotiations at Google:

 Here are some important pieces of information to keep in mind when negotiating your Google compensation.

 Cross offers in writing: Google is known for pushing to see cross offers in writing.
 This can be difficult in a negotiation for two reasons: 1) some other companies avoid putting your offer in writing until you confirm you are ready to sign 2) your cross offer in writing lays all the cards on the table.
-Some people claim Google will refuses to negotiate without an offer writing.
-That is false.
-It is situation dependent and we've negotiated many increases without providing an offer in writing.
+Some people claim that Google will refuse to negotiate without an offer in writing.
+That is the default but the truth is that it's situation dependent, and we've negotiated many increases without providing an offer in writing.

 Google discounts cross offers: All big tech companies do this to some extent, but Google more than any other company.
 For starters, Google will discount private-company equity by ~25%.
 The craziest example we've seen is when negotiating between Waymo (which Google owns) and Google, where the Google compensation committee insisted that the Waymo stock was worth 25% less than what the Waymo offer letter stated.
 This is also true for bonuses.
 Google refused to match a major hedge fund's offer because they said bonus payments are tied to performance.
 This doesn't mean it's impossible to negotiate.
 It just means you need to be very strategic about what information you share.

 Slow processes: Google typically has the slowest processes.
 This can make negotiations tricky especially if you are balancing other offers.
 It is possible to speed up the Google process if you disclose early that you have competing offers.
 There are also techniques to get Google recruiters to disclose ranges that you can leverage in other negotiations while you are still waiting on final numbers.